yunxiaoshi/Neural-IMage-Assessment/README.md

 ## NIMA: Neural IMage Assessment

-This is a PyTorch implementation of the paper [Neural IMage Assessment](https://arxiv.org/abs/1709.05424) by Hossein Talebi and Peyman Milanfar.
+This is a PyTorch implementation of the paper [NIMA: Neural IMage Assessment](https://arxiv.org/abs/1709.05424) by Hossein Talebi and Peyman Milanfar.
 You can learn more from [this post at Google Research Blog](https://research.googleblog.com/2017/12/introducing-nima-neural-image-assessment.html).

 ## Implementation Details